ijonas/ethereum-speedrun-challenge-4-dex/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

+iThis repo contains my implementation of the DEX challenge, no. 4 in the Ethereum Speedrun.

+The contracts have been deployed and [verified on Rinkeby](https://rinkeby.etherscan.io/address/0xBD44C66C21A90c6ca2784690e2DBD8841cfeede9).

+The DApp is accessible at [https://ijonas-ethspeed-ch-4.surge.sh/](https://ijonas-ethspeed-ch-4.surge.sh/).

 ## 🚩 Challenge 3: Minimum Viable Exchange

 This challenge will provide a tutorial to help you build/understand a simple decentralized exchange.
 This readme is an upated version of the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90).
 Please read the intro for a background on what we are building!